 Please note that due to a high volume of e-mails, we are taking time to respond to messages in the order in which they are received.
 Thank you for your patience.

 Marina Kovalyov is highly regarded in Russian-speaking communities worldwide as both a business and a cultural leader.
 After years of serving as Senior Curator at the St. Petersburg Museum of Ethnography in Russia, Marina immigrated to the United States in 1979 and soon thereafter accepted a position with the Costumes and Textiles department at the Brooklyn Museum of New York.
-After being dismissed due to budgetary cuts, Marina decided to pursue entrepreneurism and founded a travel company that specialized in serving the Russian-speaking community.
+Further, Marina decided to pursue entrepreneurism and founded a travel company that specialized in serving the Russian-speaking community.
 The company quickly expanded and became the leading agency for the Russian-speaking community with offices in New York, Moscow, and Tel-Aviv.
 In the 1990s, Marina saw an opportunity to bring Russian artists and entertainers to the United States, which launched her successful career as a producer.
 Marina has also hosted a highly popular program on Russian television and was a co-creator and a co-editor of the magazine New York Seasons, the first Russian-language magazine about cultural life in New York.

 After selling her business in 1997, Marina founded the Russian American Arts Foundation with the goal of building a bridge between Russia and the United States through culture and people.
 Marina’s expertise and global connections are in constant demand and she serves as a consultant for many American and Russian corporations, as well as private individuals.
-With her active lifestyle, Marina still finds time for charitable causes and is a member of the boards of numerous community organizations such as United Jewish Appeal–Russian Division, Shorefront YM-YWHA, COJECO, The Brownstone Experience Foundation, and the Jewish Week.
+With her active lifestyle, Marina still finds time for charitable causes and is a member of the boards of numerous community organizations such as Shorefront YM-YWHA, COJECO, The Brownstone Experience Foundation, and the Jewish Week.

 Marina has been awarded numerous Honors and Awards for her contributions, including: